oneoffcoder/books/sphinx/python-intro/source/builtin-function.rst

 Built-in Functions and Types
 ============================

-There are many functions that are built into Python that you should reuse and try to not re-invent yourself.
-The ``print()`` function that we have been using from the start is one of those functions.
-As you progress and study more into Python, you will acquire exposures to ever more utility functions available.
+There are many functions and types (data structures) that are built into Python that you should reuse and try to not re-invent yourself.
+As you progress and study more into Python, you will acquire exposure to ever more utility functions and data structures available.
+Below are just some samples of what we think will be useful.

-Here are some useful built-in functions.

 Types
 -----